-Issue Commentary Matters in relation to fraud We have previously discussed the risk of fraud with the Audit &amp; Standards Committee.
+Issue Commentary Matters in relation to fraud We have previously discussed the risk of fraud with the Audit & Standards Committee.
 We have not been made aware of any incidents in the period and no issues have been identified during the course of our audit procedures.
 Matters in relation to related parties We are not aware of any related parties or related party transactions which have not been disclosed.
-As noted on page 7, there was an omission in relation to the debtor of £432k and creditor of £302k with Place Partnership Limited, which has now been included.
 Matters in relation to laws and regulations You have not made us aware of any significant incidences of non-compliance with relevant laws and regulations and we have not identified any incidences from our audit work.
-Written representations A standard letter of representation has been requested from the Authority.
+Written representations A letter of representation has been requested from the Authority.
+This includes the unadjusted misstatement in relation to the timing of the LGPS asset values of £0.184m.
 Confirmation requests from third parties We obtained direct confirmations from the PWLB for loans and from Worcestershire County Council for short term deposits which they manage on behalf of the Authority.
 We also obtained direct confirmation of the year end bank balance from Barclays Bank.
-However, this took three months, and a number of follow up requests to Barclays, to obtain.
 Accounting practices Our review found no material omissions in the financial statements.
 Audit evidence All information and explanations requested from management was provided. and explanations/ significant difficulties We have not encountered any significant difficulties with accounts closedown, production of draft accounts and working papers.